-Now the calendar is blank.
+My calendar is at first blank.
 Students take turns putting the numbers back up (in order) which can be tricky.
 I only put out 10 numbers at a time.
 A pile of 31 numbers would be too very overwhelming.
-We put up numbers 1-10, then numbers 11-19, and numbers 20-31.
+We put up numbers 1-10, then numbers 11-19 and numbers 20-31.
 The older students help the younger students identify the number that is next.

 Now that the numbers are all up in order, we can add events!
 This is their favorite part!
 Students take turns putting the events up under the numbers.
 My calendar numbers are different colors.
 Some students may need cues to find the a number.
 I may say, “Fourteen is a one and a four.
 It is yellow and in the middle of the month.”

-A Traditional Calendar: Now I know what you are thinking.
-What about a traditional calendar?
+I know what you are thinking: What about a traditional calendar?
 In the spring, I introduce a traditional calendar.
 Students help me set it up every month as well.
 During calendar, they notice how the calendars are similar.

 The calendar needs one row for the numbers and one for the events.
 Cut the the calendar so it is two rows high.